Q: What is the American Legislative Exchange Council?

 Q: What role does ALEC’s private-sector membership have in the organization?

 A: ALEC is run by and for state legislators.
 What makes ALEC valuable for the public is that ALEC provides a forum for the private sector to provide practical input on how state public policy decisions can impact jobs and the local economy, which has been particularly helpful during the recent tough economic times.
 These private sector members include corporate and nonprofit members, along with more than 500 individuals.
 No ALEC member donates more than 5% of ALEC’s revenues.
 As in all organizations, sometimes public and private sectors disagree on an issue.
 In the end, ALEC’s Board of State Legislators approves all model bills and public policy decisions at ALEC.

 Q: What does ALEC have to say about its detractors, including Common Cause?

 A: ALEC encourages all Americans to actively participate in the public policies of this country.
 As legislatures and governors pursue the best solutions for their states, ALEC understands and expects that some groups may oppose solutions that emphasize free markets and limited government.
 ALEC respects these disagreements.
 It is disappointed, though, that some have chosen rhetoric over honest discussion by attacking and distorting ALEC’s nature and record to advance their own political agendas.

 ALEC is proud of its work and its limited role.
 It provides a venue for earnest discussion on important economic issues.
 ALEC does not lobby in any state.
-Its model bills and resolutions are public policy resources for state legislators.
-To the extent any ALEC model bill is successful, it is because it provides legislators and their constituents with the kind of free market, limited government solutions they want.
+Its model policies and resolutions are intended as academic documents for individual study, publicly available on our website.
+To the extent any ALEC model policy is successful, it is because it provides legislators and their constituents with the kind of free market, limited government solutions they want.